mikejohnson51/AHGestimation/paper/paper.md

 Large scale models simulating river flow are critical for forecasting water availability, drought, and flood inundation.
 These models must represent the size and shape of river channels in some generalized way.

 While hydraulic geometry relationships have been extensively studied, they remain unquantified for the majority of stream reaches across the country.
-Consequently, large-scale models frequently use generalized approximations that impact the accuracy of streamflow estimates [@hess-26-6121-2022; @johnson2023comprehensive] and flood forecasting [@zheng2018river; @maidment2014national; @johnson2019integrated; @fim].
-At NOAA, National Water Model characteristics are based on trapezoidal geometries (e.g. [@wrfhydro]) that are in part derived from hydraulic geometry relationships and drainage area assumptions (e.g. @blackburn2017development).
+Consequently, large-scale models frequently use incomplete approximations that impact the accuracy of streamflow estimates [@hess-26-6121-2022; @johnson2023comprehensive] and flood forecasting [@zheng2018river; @maidment2014national; @johnson2019integrated; @fim].
+At NOAA, National Water Model characteristics are based on trapezoidal geometries (e.g. [@wrfhydro]) that are in part derived from hydraulic geometry relationships and drainage area assumptions found in [@bieger2015development; @bieger2016development; @blackburn2017development].

 Other efforts have aimed to calculate, and synthesize river channel data at a large scale in the United States (e.g. [@enzminger_thomas_l_2023_7868764; @afshari_shahab_2019_2558565]) however each of these relied on traditional Ordinary Least Squares Regression (OLS) fitting methods _and_ data preprocessing [@afshari2017statistical].
-And while both efforts produced valuable data products, the software used is either not shared difficult to use.
+And while both efforts produced valuable data products, the software is not shared.

 This open source package is designed to assist work flows that are challenged by the following characteristics of hydraulic data: